Jaikishan1228/TTS-STT/README.md

 # 4. Deploy automatically (no configuration needed)
 # 5. Your app will be live at: https://your-app-name.vercel.app
 ```

+> **Note**: Vercel deployment uses a minimal `requirements.txt` with only `edge-tts` for TTS functionality.
+Full STT features (microphone recording) work through the browser's Web Speech API, requiring no server-side dependencies.

 ## 🎯 How It Works